barabo/swm-dd-demo/app/README.md

 ### Session messageHandle management
 Within your EHR, you will need to create an `iframe` element to embed the app.

+The provided demo EHR was designed to map a session `messagingHandle` to the `iframe` `contentWindow` object itself, which is recorded automatically when the `iframe` finishes loading.
+Your EHR may have different capabilities and requirements, but whatever strategy you are working with, the `smart_web_messaging_handle` launch context parameter must be provided in the SMART Launch client object, and provided to the EHR (and validated against the session) to be within IG specifications.

 Here's an example from the mock EHR React app that may be informative:
 ```js
 import React, { useState } from 'react';